 Filter Fields from the PivotTable Fields Window

-You can filter items in a field from the field list in the PivotTable Fields window even if the field doesn’t appear in your pivot table.
+You can filter items in a field from the field list in the PivotTable Fields window.
+The filter will only apply when the field is added to the filters, columns or rows area.
 Hover over the desired field and click on the small downward arrow to the right of the field name to open the filter menu.

 You can rename any label in a pivot table simply by selecting the cell and typing over it.
 You can change item names in a field, row headings, column headings, filter labels, totals or grand total labels.
 The only conditions are you can’t rename it to something that already exists in your source data and you can’t type over a value.
-This doesn’t change the source data, it just changes how the item is labelled in the pivot table.
+This doesn’t change the source data, it just changes how the item is labelled.

 Rename A Label With A Trailing Space

-One thing you may want to do is change a column heading that appears as “Sum of Field Name” in the pivot table to just show “Field Name“.
-Unfortunately, this can’t be done, since “Field Name” will already exist in the source data.
+One thing you may want to do is change a column heading like our “Total” column that appears as “Sum of Total” to just show “Total” in the pivot table.
+Unfortunately, this can’t be done, since “Total” already exists in the source data.
 If you try to do this you will get a warning pop up saying “PivotTable field name already exists“.
 We can get around this by adding a space character to the end of the name.
 This will count as a different name but visually it will look the same as the old field name.